 •The normal boot up process of upgrading expansion module firmware does not occur.
 If the File | Advanced | Upgrade command is used, only external expansion modules actually present in the system are listed for upgrade.

-If the IP Office 500 V2/V2A control unit has booted from its non-volatile memory due to an SD card problem, it is still possible to upgrade the ip500v2.bin file using the IP Office Manager upgrade wizard.
+If the system has booted from its non-volatile memory due to an SD card problem, it is still possible to upgrade the ip500v2.bin file using the IP Office upgrade wizard.

-The following apply if the IP Office 500 V2/V2A control unit boots using software other than that in its System SD /primary folder:
+The following apply if the IP500 V2A boots using software other than that in its System SD /primary folder:

-•An alarm is shown in the System Status Application.
-It also generates an alarm if the card in any slot is not compatible.
+•An alarm will be shown in the System Status Application.
+It will also generate an alarm if the card in any slot is not compatible.
 These alarms are also output as SNMP, Syslog or email alarms.

-•The IP Office Manager Select IP Office menu displays an icon, indicating that the IP Office 500 V2/V2A control unit is running using software other than from the System SD card's primary folder.
+•The IP Office Manager Select IP Office menu will display an icon, indicating that the IP Office system is running using software other than from the System SD card's primary folder.

-The IP Office 500 V2/V2A control unit can be forced to bypass the System SD card's /primary folder and non-volatile memory when starting.
-This is done by pressing the Aux button while applying power to the IP Office 500 V2/V2A control unit.
+The control unit can be forced to bypass the System SD card's /primary folder and non-volatile memory when starting.
+This is done by pressing the Aux button while applying power to the control unit.

-This action may be necessary if, following an upgrade, it is determined that a roll back to the previously backed up firmware and configuration is required.
-Using the Aux button should restore operation using the /backup folder files while the installer then restores the contents of the /primary folder to a previous release.
+This action may be necessary if, following an upgrade of the IP Office system, it is determined that a roll back to the previously backed up firmware and configuration is required.
+Using the Aux button should restore system operation using the /backup folder files while the installer then restores the contents of the /primary folder to a previous release.